kardara/Zakaria-Kardara/README.md

 ### ✅ Kardara Stock Management System
 > A comprehensive Java-based stock control system featuring role-based access, automatic updates, and a user-friendly interface.
 ### ✅ MediReminder
 > A Flutter mobile app that reminds users when to take their medications, improving treatment adherence through a sleek and intuitive interface.
 ### ✅ Employee Attendance Management System
 > A system to track the employee attendance and leave requests with robust security built using **Spring Boot** and **React**.
+### ✅ Predictive Policing in Rwanda
+> This project leverages Big Data and machine learning to predict and visualize crime patterns in Rwanda, enabling smarter and more proactive policing strategies.
 ### 🔧 MotoExpress *(In Development)*
 > A full-stack platform for express motor delivery service — integrates real-time tracking, service scheduling, and customer feedback.